Dialectical Behavioral Treatment (DBT)

-DBT is one kind of Cognitive Behavioral Therapy.
-This is a therapy that seeks to identify negative patterns in thought and change them.
+DBT is one kind of Cognitive Behavioral Treatment.
+This is a treatment that seeks to identify negative patterns in thought and change them.
 The objective of the change is positive behavioral change.
 DBT can be applied to a variety of behaviors that can be self-destructive if taken to the extreme.

 In regard to acceptance, DBT relies on the recognition that the experience of the patient is an important element in leading into the work of converting negative behaviors into positive behaviors.

 The DBT therapeutic situation operates on several levels.
 Standard comprehensive DBT has four parts: individualized treatment, skills training in group settings, coaching by telephone if called for to deal with crisis situations between office sessions, and group consultations.
 Additionally, patients are provided with “homework” for the practice of new skills.
 This often entails completing daily diaries, which record the circumstances of a large number of possible mental states, such as self-respect, self-injury, lying, urges, skill activities, and specific behaviors.

 Generally, DBT is used for difficult to treat or high-risk patients, often with more than a single diagnosis.
 It was originally used for patients who were suicidal and/or Borderline Personality Disorder cases.
 It has since been adapted for use with emotional problems that threaten the patient’s personal health and safety, emotional equilibrium, personal and work relationships.